 - How you can improve your surgical skills

 - How you can master suturing (a key surgical skill)

 - What it’s like practicing on fruit and pig’s feet

 Surgeons, like all specialised doctors, first start out as medical students.

 Over time, and with increased exposure to things like cadaver dissections etc., they then might begin to develop the idea of going into surgery.
 And dream of one day operating on humans!

-How we practice and get a taste of what’s required for the job beforehand?
-We research techniques, pick up a basic surgery kit and find something as close to human flesh to fiddle with first.
+How do students practice and get a taste of what’s required for the job beforehand?

 How to Improve Surgical Skills